Using EAS environment variables

 eas update --environment production

 When the --environment flag is used, only the environment variables from the specified EAS environment will be used during the update process.
-The --environment flag allows you to use the same environment variables while creating updates as with creating builds.
+This flag allows you to use the same environment variables while creating updates as with creating builds.

 The default behavior of the eas update command is to use .env files if the --environment flag is not specified.